Super Breakout © 1981 Atari, Incorporated.

 The Cavity Breakout playfield contains slightly fewer bricks to make room for two 'cavities', each of which contains a ball.
 When the game begins, the balls bounce inside each cavity but are held captive for the time being while a third ball is served.
 There are two paddles, the same as in Double Breakout.

 Point values of the bricks are the same as the other games (defined by rows) when one ball is in play.
 When enough bricks are removed to release a captive ball, each brick is then worth twice its normal amount when hit.
 If the third ball is freed, bricks are worth triple their normal amount when hit.

 If any one of the balls is missed, the scoring returns to double points.
 If the second ball is missed and only one ball remains in the playfield, the point value of the bricks returns to normal.

 The wall of bricks will reset an infinite number of times, therefore the maximum score possibility for Cavity Breakout is infinite.

 PROGRESSIVE (Game 7)

-The playfield in PROGRESSIVE is set up somewhat differently than BREAKOUT.
+The playfield in Progressive Breakout is set up somewhat differently than regular Breakout.
 When the game begins, the playfield contains four rows of bricks at the top of the screen, followed by four blank rows, and then four more rows of bricks.
-The point value of the bricks is defined by row numbers, the same as in BREAKOUT.
+The point value of the bricks is defined by row numbers, the same as in regular Breakout.